masoud-akhgar/StockMarket_C-/README.md

 Firstly, I recognize the command in the run, and then tokenizing the string in the specific functions (insert, amend). the offers would be stored in a vector of Node structs efficiently (sorted) and each time, the stock would be ckecked if we have a match (same price, same brand, sell and buy orders) and then it would match them up.

+id plays a role as the time, so the sooner an offer comes, the sooner it is dealed. (so I need a sort function based on both the price and the time)